snkashis/android-docs/src/pages/map-sdk/overview/runtime-styling.md

 ## Capturing click events

 Layers are not clickable and don't expose any event listeners for you to handle user input.
-Instead, the map querying feature described in a separate doc go over how to detect when a user has clicked on a polygon inside your fill layer for example.
+Instead, the map querying feature described in a separate doc goes over how to detect when a user has clicked on a polygon inside your fill layer for example.